2016 Baku GP2 Series round: Sprint Race

 Rowland ran wide while de Jong reversed onto a run-off area.
 This was caused by both drivers not gaining optimum brake temperature.
 De Jong dropped to fifth while Rowland fell to third after the latter was passed by Sirotkin.
-Armand spun in the seventh corner, triggering the safety car's second appearance.
+Armand spun in the seventh corner, triggering the safety car's second appearance to allow Armand's car to be extricated from the turn's run off-area.
 It remained on the track for the next three laps.
 On the restart, Matsushita used a tactic of backing the field up before driving away.
 However some drivers accelerated away after passing the safety car line, while others remained Matsushita's dictated pace.
 This resulted in Malja colliding against the rear of Evans's car, removing his front wing, and sending debris airborne.
 Malja then hit Rowland in the first corner; although he spun he continued.
 Gelael was forced to collide with a barrier, causing him to retire.
 The incident resulted in the safety car's third deployment which stayed on track for the next two laps.
-At the lap 13 restart, Marciello got away faster than Matsushita and drove on the inside but locked his tyres.
+At the lap 13 restart, Marciello got away faster than Matsushita and drove on the inside but locked his tyres while braking later than him.
 The two made contact steering into turn one, promoting Gasly to the lead, with teammate Giovinazzi second.

 The two drivers pulled away from the rest of the field.
 Giovinazzi was unable to use his DRS because of a malfunction.
 He made attempts to overtake Gasly in the closing stages, driving on the outside on the start/finish straight and moving to the inside into turn one during the last lap.
 Gasly ran wide by missing his braking point while defending, allowing Giovinazzi to take the lead.
 He maintained the position for the remainder of the race to clinch his second consecutive victory.
 Gasly finished second, with Sirotkin in third.
 King took fourth, ahead of Markelov in fifth.
 Canamasas, Jeffri, and Pic were in positions six through eight, Lynn, Kirchhöfer, Marciello, Ghiotto, Latifi, de Jong and Rowland were the final classified finishers.
 Giovinazzi's victories meant he became the first driver since Davide Valsecchi in the first 2012 Bahrain round to win both races in a GP2 Series race weekend, and the seventh driver in series history to achieve the feat.
+Prema Racing achieved their first series victories in the round.